 IP Sniffers intercept the raw data flowing in a digital network to achieve this and log the data, the analysis of which translates the information collected into a human-readable form.

 This enables whoever is using the IP Sniffing software to understand the data and then take the appropriate actions based on the outcomes.

 The configuration of network switches largely affects what the IP Sniffer is able to detect, allowing it to view traffic on an entire network or limiting it to a particular segment.

 Whilst multichannel capture on wireless networks is possible if there are multiple wireless interfaces on the host computer, IP Sniffers on wireless networks are normally limited to one channel at a time.

 The data assembled can help to further shape traffic through prioritization, limit bandwidth and subnets as well as determine if there is any suspicious network activity from applications taking bandwidth.

 These solutions offer individuals, businesses and enterprises the opportunity to monitor, trouble shoot and improve network performance, creating a safe and better workflow across networks.

 We have selected a few free and paid IP Sniffers for your perusal, detailing their features, capabilities and strengths, with download links and pricing structures listed under each IP Sniffer.

-Here is a list of the Best IP Sniffers (Free & Paid):
+Here is a list of the Best IP Sniffers (Free & Paid) of 2020:

 1. Solarwinds Network Bandwidth Analyzer Pack – (Best Overall Functionality!)